 Why Winter is the Perfect Time to Workout – Honestly

-- Boost your circulation (and keep your body warm): British Heart Foundation statistics show cardiovascular or circulatory disease remains the UK’s biggest killer, causing over a quarter (27%) of all deaths in the UK each year, the majority of which are due to coronary heart disease and stroke.
+- It will boost your circulation (and keep your body warm): British Heart Foundation statistics show cardiovascular or circulatory disease remains the UK’s biggest killer, causing over a quarter (27%) of all deaths in the UK each year, the majority of which are due to coronary heart disease and stroke.
 One of the biggest causes of poor circulation is lack of activity so staying active will keep your heart pumping well, improve your circulation and keep your body warm.

-- Balance out festive indulgences: A recent Drinkaware UK survey revealed that 60% of drinkers overindulge during the festive season.
+- Balance out festive indulgences: A Drinkaware UK survey revealed that 60% of drinkers overindulge during the festive season.
 Even if you are indulging more than normal, staying active and hydrated will help to balance out your body and keep it healthy.

 Born in Hong Kong and based in London, Sarah Highfield is a leading yoga teacher and writer.
-She is the founder of Yogagise Yoga, visit her website for more information: www.yogagise.com or follow her on social media: @yogagise.
+She is the founder of Yogagise Yoga, visit her website for more information: www.yogagise.com or follow her on social media @yogagise.